 In its native range, Drosophila suzukii has been recorded to cause damage to a range of fruits including, cherry, grapes, blueberry and red bayberry (Kanzawa 1935; Kanzawa 1939; Sasaki and Sato 1995a; Tamada 2009; Uchino 2005; Kawase and Uchino 2005; Wu et al. 2007).
 It has also been recorded from mulberries, peaches, plums, strawberries and various caneberries (Kanzawa 1939; Sasaki and Sato 1995c).
 In North America, Drosophila suzukii has been recorded to cause damage to cherries, strawberries, blueberries and caneberries (Bolda 2009; Bolda et al. 2010; Coates 2009; Hauser et al. 2009).
 In addition, there have been media reports that commercial peaches have been attacked at high levels (CPAN 2009) and numerous other stone fruit, hardy kiwis and grapes have been recorded as hosts (Bolda 2009; Dreves et al. 2009; Hueppelsheuser 2009).
-In Europe, Drosophila suzukii has been recorded damaging strawberries, blueberries, raspberries and blackberries (EPPO 2010a).
+In Europe, Drosophila suzukii has been recorded damaging strawberries, blueberries, raspberries, blackberries, cherries, stone fruit and other wild hosts (EPPO 2010a; Grassi et al. 2011).

 Studies during the 1930's in Japan reported severe crop losses in some years and locations with crop losses of 100% for cherries and 80% for grapes (Kanzawa 1939).
 High levels of damage have also been recorded more recently from Japan with 26-100% of cherry fruit attacked in some locations (Sasaki and Sato 1995a).
-In blueberries, Drosophila suzukii is considered the most important pest in Japan (Tamada 2009; Kawase and Uchino 2005).
-In the USA, damage to cherries of 80% have been recorded in one locality (ODA 2009) and there are reports of maximum damage of 40% in blueberries and 70% in caneberries (Bolda et al. 2010).
+For grapes, more recent information confirms that certain varieties of wine and table grapes can be attacked by Drosophila suzukii (TPSAEC 2009; Van Steenwyk 2010; Pers. comm., Françoise Petter, EPPO, 22 December 2010; TFREC 2010; Lee et al. 2011a) and in high numbers in eastern USA in some instances (Demchak et al. 2011).